oleggromov/oleggromov-feisty/content/pages/understand-what-you-want/index.md

 I am telling you this to make you think about what moved and impressed you in the past.
 If for me it was being uncommon and smart, tricking dumb systems built to restrict us and making other things, what was it for you?

-You can either take a way forward, from your earliest memories as a kid up till now, or backwards, from where you are now.
+You can either take a way forward, from your earliest memories as a kid up till now or backward from where you are now.
 Introspect and discover things that still evoke emotions.
 This, to me, is maybe the single most important signal of coming across something important.

 <p class="emphasis">
 Look out for a burst of emotion.
 Passion.
 Flood of memories and the earliest dreams.
 Basically, the energy.